 But a ball of Flotte Socke and a set of double pointed knitting needles fit nicely into any handbag and can be pulled out whenever there is an idle moment.

 I am impressed with the colour run of this yarn and how the different colours gradually blend in to each other.

 This is a perfect yarn for gloves or lace-knitting, too.
 I can just imagine having a set of socks and gloves and maybe even a hat all from the same yarn!

 Knitting yarns for everyday socks are usually a blend of 75 per cent super wash wool and 25 per cent polyamide.
 The super wash wool ensures that the socks can be washed in the washing machine, the polyamide strengthens the yarn - your socks will last much longer with the polyamide than without.
-For that reason, standard wool is usually not recommended for socks that get a lot of wear.
+However, there are alternatives for those who prefer to go completely natural:

 Prefer chunky socks that are super comfy for a cold winter's night?
 Double a 4ply yarn or choose a classic 8ply and check out this beautiful and free pattern for chunky toe-up bed socks from the NSW Knitters' Guild website.